-Firstly, it is important to visualize how the knife block will look in your kitchen or workspace.
+Firstly, it is important to visualize how the Japanese knife holder will look in your kitchen or workspace.
 Both the placement and aesthetic qualities it will bring should not be ignored in your decision-making.

 A professional kitchen will need to opt for an efficient and easy-to-access storage method, whereas a household kitchen might want a storage method that is not accessible by young children.